 Almost all plastics can be recycled but as I explained this is not always possible as the process is way to expensive due to the bad designs.

-The same things goes for humans…some of us are simply badly designed!
+The same thing goes for humans…some of us are simply badly designed!

 I am sorry, but otherwise I can’t explain the huge amounts of plastics in the sea.
 If people would just dispose of their garbage in the way they are supposed to (like walking to a bin and throw away your plastics there instead of on the sidewalk) the world would look a lot better and the governments could spent their money on developing better recycling methods instead of spending the money on clean up teams.